tamucc-comp-bio/how_to/install_wsl_ubuntu.md

 2. type `Windows PowerShell`
 3. select `Windows PowerShell`
 4. select `Run as administrator`.
-5. type the following into the PowerShell terminal:

 ## Step 2.
 Install WSL and the Default Version of Ubuntu